hamiltonmasond/startup/README.md

 Simon - Login

-I sucessfully deployed the code for the database aspect of the Simon project.
+I sucessfully deployed the code for the login aspect of the Simon project.
 I was surprised at how easy setting up the login is with Express and JavaScript.
 After studying the new code, I found it interesting how it integrate async/await into the process.
 I learned a lot about how you can use fetch and APIs to streamline database retrieval

+Simon - WebSocket
+I successfully deploy the code for the WebSocket aspect of the Simon project.
+It was really interesting how easy the switch from HTTPS to websocket is, and how it keeps connections really interested me as well.
+I really appreciate how the websocket is able to keep track of multiple connections and I find, based on the new code I studied, that it is a much more efficient means at maintain those connections over time.